image thumb72

 With this experiment we’ll cause marshmallows to make funny faces and demonstrate a scien-terrific principle called pressure.

 1. Draw a face on both ends of a large marshmallow (the flat end).
-Draw ’em to look like Dad if possible – it’ll make the experiment much more humorous.
+Draw ’em to look like your friends if possible!

 2. Drop the marshmallow into a glass bottle.
-You’ll have to make sure and use a bottle that has a opening slightly larger than the marshmallow.
+You’ll have to make sure and use a bottle that has an opening slightly larger than the marshmallow.

 4. Stand in front of a mirror so you can see the face on the marshmallow.
 Suck air out of the bottle.
 Make sure there are not leaks in the clay.